Q has a number of distinctive qualities and strengths that need to be reflected in how the community is led and governed. These include:

 - a strong commitment to flexible, iterative learning, minimising bureaucratic processes, maximising learning between members and promoting a sense of shared ownership across the community.

 - a desire to facilitate two-way relationships between national and regional activities, as well as relationships with other improvement organisations, and ensure these are well managed as the community grows in size and complexity.

-The theory behind the Commons model of governance was developed by economist Elinor Ostrom, whose work demonstrated – in very practical ways – how people could co-produce, and make the most of commonly held assets and resources.
+The theory behind the Commons model was developed by economist Elinor Ostrom, whose work demonstrated – in very practical ways – how people could co-produce, and make the most of commonly held assets and resources.

 We are trialing elements of the Commons model during 2017.

 Q is going to need local ambassadors who will help to shape Q locally, as well as collaborating with colleagues at the Health Foundation and its country partners to think about how Q ties together nationally.

 The three AHSNs in the North East North Cumbria, the West of England and the South West are piloting the role of an ambassador or convenor as part of this work.

 Conveners are passionate about nurturing the Q community; they know their region or area well and have experience of bringing people together.

 They act as an ambassador for Q, representing the interests of the community and work closely with both their commons stewardship group, stakeholders and Q project team.